+9. Look for important documents from your college.
 Carefully read every email, text, or letter you receive from your college.
 Share this information with your parents, especially if they will be making payments or deposits on your behalf.
 Here’s some of the information you can expect to receive.

 - Confirmation of your final financial aid award.
-Indicate which awards you'll accept, and return the signed form to the financial aid office.
+Indicate which awards you'll accept and return the signed form to the financial aid office.

 - Housing and meal-plan forms.
 Look for a housing application and contract, and instructions for selecting a roommate and paying your housing deposit.
 You'll also get instructions for selecting a meal plan.